You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 My Gran saw through that mask in the mid-90s

 I remember sitting in her garden after having my eldest son, feeling overwhelmed as a new Mum.
-As I admired the flowers she cared for, I couldn’t help but feel like I was wilting under the pressure of trying to be everything to everyone.
+As I admired the flowers she cared for, I was wilting under the pressure of trying to be everything to everyone.

 She turned to me and asked, “Are you looking after yourself?”